On this page

 Day 14: event_a

-If we apply the Historical Count filter of 1 to custom_event_c within the time frame, the user will be counted in the data point for Day 1 since event_a was triggered for the first time on that day.
-The user's events triggered on Day 3, 7, and 14 will not be counted for those days.
+If you apply the Historical Count filter of 1 to custom_event_c within the time frame, Amplitude counts the user in the data point for Day 1 because event_a was triggered for the first time on that day.
+Amplitude doesn't count the user's events triggered on Day 3, 7, and 14 for those days.

-When we apply the Historical Count filter of 2 for custom_event_c, the Historical Count will register Day 3 as the day on which custom_event_c was triggered for the second time.
+When you apply the Historical Count filter of 2 for custom_event_c, Historical Count registers Day 3 as the day on which custom_event_c was triggered for the second time.

 Continue on with the third article in the Historical Count series: Historical Count, part 3: Funnels and behavioral cohorts.